Mediatek-Cloud/mcs-resources/content/en/tutorial/implementing_analog_using_linkit_one.md

 c.
 Uploads ~D3 (LED) status to MCS by RESTful API once every 5 seconds:
 POST api.mediatek.com/mcs/v2/devices/{deviceId}/datapoints.csv

-**Please noted when using PWM type of data channel, you have to use the pins on LinkIt ONE board that start with ~.
+**Please noted when using analog and PWM type of data channel, you have to use the pins on LinkIt ONE board that start with ~.
 For exmape, the ~D3 pin we are demonstrating in this example.**

 d. listens for analog commands issued by MCS via TCP connection